oVirt/ovirt-site/source/develop/release-management/features/virt/engine-dedicated-cpus.md

 Host A with 1 Socket, 2 Cores in socket, 2 CPUs in each core

+Having 2 CPUs in a core indicates of a host with 2 threads topology

 hostToAvailableCpu data structure:

 {Host A id} -> {socket id} -> {core 1 id} -> {1,2}